dtluther/CTCI/trees_and_graphs/notes.md

 ## Types of Trees
 ### Trees vs. Binary Trees
 * **Binary tree**: each node has **UP TO** 2 children
-    * if any node has more than 2 children, it's not a binary tree
+    * If any node has more than 2 children, it's not a binary tree
 * A "leaf" node is a node without children

 ### Binary Tree vs. Binary Search Tree
 * **Binary search tree**: binary tree in which all left descendants <= node < all right descendants
-    * keep in mind every node in the tree must follow these rules
+    * Keep in mind every node in the tree must follow these rules
-    * can also have left descendants < node <= all right descendants, but less common
+    * Can also have left descendants < node <= all right descendants, but less common
-    * under some definitions, there are no duplicates; in others duplicates can be on either side, as mentioned above
+    * Under some definitions, there are no duplicates; in others duplicates can be on either side, as mentioned above
-        * make sure to clarify this with the interviewer
+        * Make sure to clarify this with the interviewer

 ### Balanced vs. Unbalanced
 * A purpose of a "balanced" tree is to ensure O(log n) runtime for `insert` and `find`.
 A balanced tree isn't perfectly balanced (all nodes have 2 children), but it's very close.
 In order to be balanced BST, the BST must follow these rules: